aqjune-aws/cav25-artifact/ABSTRACT.md

 ## Update After the Smoke Test

 We thank the Reviewers for their feedback.
-We have updated our submission with the amd64 image, and renamed the original one to `s2n-bignum-arm64.zip`.
+We updated our submission with support for the amd64 architecture.
 The README.md file inside both archives has been updated accordingly.
 Minor: the tag of the docker image is now `s2n-bignum-amd64:latest` for the amd64 image and `s2n-bignum-arm64:latest` for the arm64 image.